ardaaltinors/SocialMediaDjangoReact/README.md

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)
 3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature-branch`)
+4. Push to the branch (`git push main feature-branch`)
 5. Create a pull request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.